 Hanging a TV over a fireplace is one of the hottest home design trends, and it’s easy to see why.
-It creates a clean and elegant look by combining your fireplace and entertainment zone into one central focal point.
+It creates a high-end, streamlined look by combining your fireplace and entertainment center into one main focal point.

-First, you should place a mantel over or around your fireplace.
-A fireplace mantel will block some of the heat rising up from your fireplace and help to keep your TV cooler.
+First, you'll need to install a mantel over or around your fireplace.
+A fireplace mantel will block some of the heat rising up from your fireplace and helps to keep your TV cooler.